Paying the Price of Power Theft

 Electricity thieves may also unknowingly feed energy back into the power line.
-This is dangerous for lineman who may assume that the power line they are working on is de-energized.
+This is dangerous for lineman, who may assume the power line they are working on is de-energized.

 Safe Electricity reminds that everyone can help prevent and reduce power theft:

 - Notify your electric utility immediately if you know of an illegally connected consumer.

 - Do not cut the seal on your meter base or tamper with your own meter.

 - Apply for a legal connection if you do not have one.